Malaysian Kuwaiti Investment Co. Sdn Bhd

 MKIC is a joint venture company involving the Government of Malaysia and the Government of Kuwait.
 The Company was incorporated on 6th September 1980.

 Malaysian Kuwaiti Investment Co.
-Sdn Bhd (“MKIC”) a Government Linked Company (GLC) was formed after a series of bilateral meetings between the Kuwaiti and Malaysian Government following the Economic and Technical Co-operation Agreement signed on 21st January 1975 which paved the way for the establishment of a Joint-venture holding company for direct Kuwaiti investment in Malaysia.
-The Joint Venture Agreement was executed on 13th May 1980 between Perbadanan Nasional Berhad (PERNAS), Kuwait Real Estate Investment Consortium K.S.C (KREIC) and the Public Institution for Social Security, Kuwait (PIFSS).
-MKIC was incorporated on 6 September 1980.
-The Ministry of Finance (MOF) provided the funds using PERNAS as a conduit to own 52% of the shares in MKIC while the balance 48% was owned by the Kuwaiti authorities.
-In August 1994, the 52% ownership of shares held by PERNAS was transferred to MOF (Incorporated) since PERNAS was undertaking its listing exercise in KLSE.
+Sdn Bhd (“MKIC”), a Government Linked Company (GLC), was established through a series of bilateral meetings between the Kuwaiti and Malaysian Governments following the signing of the Economic and Technical Co-operation Agreement on 21st January 1975.
+This landmark agreement paved the way for the formation of a Joint-venture holding company, enabling direct Kuwaiti investment in Malaysia.
+MKIC’s inception came to fruition on 6th September 1980, with the execution of the Joint Venture Agreement involving Perbadanan Nasional Berhad (PERNAS), Kuwait Real Estate Investment Consortium K.S.C (KREIC), and the Public Institution for Social Security, Kuwait (PIFSS).

 Vision 25